Laurence Bassini: Business career

-Watford F.C
+Watford

-Bassini took over Watford Football Club in a £440,000 takeover on 31 May 2011 when the club's previous parent company Watford Leisure PLC was de-listed from the London Stock Exchange and became Watford Leisure Limited.
+Bassini bought Watford Football Club in a £440,000 takeover on 31 May 2011, when the club's previous parent company Watford Leisure PLC was de-listed from the London Stock Exchange and became Watford Leisure Limited.

-Prior to taking over at Watford, Bassini had been made bankrupt in 2007 following the failure of his business The Fox at Ibstone near High Wycombe, Buckinghamshire.
-Bassini was bankrupt for about a year and it was during this time that he changed his name to Bassini to have a "fresh start".
+Prior to taking over at Watford, Bassini had been made bankrupt in 2007, following the failure of his business The Fox at Ibstone near High Wycombe, Buckinghamshire.
+Bassini was bankrupt for about a year and it was during this time that he changed his name to "Bassini" to have a "fresh start".

-Whilst chairman of Watford, Bassini had been due to meet with fans at the annual Fans Forum on 8 November 2011 but cancelled at the last minute citing ill health.
-He then cancelled a subsequent local radio phone-in on 22 November 2011, again at the last minute and again due to 'ill health'.
+Whilst chairman of Watford, Bassini had been due to meet with fans at the annual Fans Forum on 8 November 2011, but cancelled at the last minute citing ill health.
+He then cancelled a subsequent local radio phone-in on 22 November 2011, again at the last minute and again due to "ill health".

-Bassini's tenure at Watford was marked by allegations of financial impropriety culminating in the 'Safegate' scandal when just prior to the sale of the club in June 2012, Bassini called the police after an employee refused to hand him the keys to the club safe.
-He wore a red builder's helmet when giving interviews to the local paper.
+Bassini's tenure at Watford was marked by allegations of financial impropriety, culminating in the "Safegate" scandal, when just prior to the sale of the club in June 2012, Bassini called the police after an employee refused to hand him the keys to the club safe.
+He regularly wore a red builder's helmet when giving interviews to the local paper.

-In June 2012, 13 months after he bought the club, Bassini sold Watford Football Club to Gino Pozzo, son of Giampaolo Pozzo and owner of Udinese and Granada.
+In June 2012, 13 months after he bought the club, Bassini sold Watford to Gino Pozzo, son of Giampaolo Pozzo and owner of Udinese and Granada.

-In November 2012, it was announced the £1.5 million Bassini owed to Watford Football Club for 'cash advances' was unlikely to be repaid.
+In November 2012, it was announced the £1.5 million Bassini owed to Watford for "cash advances" was unlikely to be repaid.